yoshitha05/yoshitha05/README.md

 ### 🚀 About Me:
 - 👋 Hi, I’m a tech wizard who loves exploring the internet, sprinkling a little magic into my learning journey🪄, and also a passionate programmer with awesome hobbies!💁🏻‍♀️
 - 👀 I’m interested in technology🧑‍💻, especially Robotics, innovation, art, and photography📸
-- 🎓 Pre-final year B.Tech student in India (8 CGPA)
+- 🎓 Pre-final year B.Tech student in India
 - 🔬 Passionate about Machine Learning, NLP, and AI
-- 🎯 Aspiring for an MS & Ph.D. in the USA
 - 💻 Currently working on:
   - ✅ **Grammar Checking Model** (NLP, Flask, React)
   - ✅ **Medical NER for Electronic Health Records** (NLP, Transformers, displaCy)